olneyhymn/quotes/raw/2015-10-09-07-41-herman-melville.md

 ---
 authors:
+- Herman Melville
-- Herman Melville, Moby Dick
+source: Moby Dick
 date: '2015-10-09'
 description: ''
-draft: true
-slug: 2015-10-09-herman-melville,-moby-dick
+slug: books-vs-knowledge
-title: ''
+title: Books vs. Knowledge

 ---
 Nevertheless, though of real knowledge there be little, yet of books there are a plenty.